A friendly visiting program that pairs older adults and volunteers for weekly visits by phone, video conference, or in-person

 Assisted living homes, also called adult care homes or assisted living facilities, are residential settings in which care is provided 24/7 for older adults who need daily assistance in a safe environment.
 The resident typically has a private or semi-private bedroom, and other living spaces in the home are shared.
 All meals are provided and some homes have a health care provider that makes regular visits.
 Assisted living homes are licensed by the Arizona Department of Health to have up to 10 residents.

-Assisted living referral agents will meet with you to discuss your unique assisted living needs.
+Assisted living placement agents will meet with you to discuss your unique assisted living needs.
 Based on your criteria, they will take you to tour assisted living homes and communities that best provide the level of care you need in a comfortable setting.
 They do not charge the client a fee.

 A variety of housing services and programs are available to individuals and families facing homelessness due to eviction, foreclosure, or other issues.
 Anyone who is homeless or at risk of becoming homeless within 14 days, can go to any of the Tucson Pima Collaboration to End Homelessness Coordinated Entry Homeless Assistance Access Points listed to complete an intake and be advised of resources and options available to them.